What is Slow Amount?

 Maximus will set the campaign CPC to the Lowest Bid if a campaign loses the Slow Amount that day.
 The Slow Amount is determined by subtracting Spend - Revenue.
 This reduces your spend by setting a static CPC, but continues running the campaign until the Stop Amount is met.
 Click here to learn more about the Stop Amount.

 When campaigns meet the Slow Amount, a notification will appear in the bottom right.
 To learn more about User Notifications, click here.

-Any changes made to CPC values (campaign or site CPC) while a campaign is in Slow Amount will be set back to the lowest bid amount.
+Any changes made to CPC values (campaign or site/widget CPC) while a campaign is in Slow Amount will be set back to the lowest bid amount.

 If a campaign gains conversions and the new profit amount (even if it is still at a loss) is more positive than the Slow Amount value, your campaign can exit Slow Amount.

 You can choose whether or not to remove the ACT spend for Slow and Stop Amount by clicking the checkbox underneath them.
 The Average Conversion Time (ACT) represents the amount of time it takes for a conversion to happen - so if you have a video, or longer funnel, your ACT will be higher than other campaigns.
 The ACT spend is then the money spent in this timeframe before conversions would most likely come in.

 Campaigns have this option disabled by default, which allows your campaign to better protect itself with Slow and Stop Amount.
 If conversions come in, Fire & Forget can exit Slow or Stop Amount if the profit loss becomes less than the Slow/Stop Amount.

 If you feel comfortable with your campaign, confident that it can perform well, and it has a much longer ACT, you may consider removing the spend during the ACT window to allow your campaign to only use the day’s spend that conversions would most likely have happened from.

 Set the Lowest Bid

 Enter the lowest value that Maximus should bid on a campaign.